KellenBlackman/Data-Modeling-with-Postgres/README.md

 ## GENERAL OVERVIEW
 The purpose of this project is to give the analsyts at Sparkify the ability to easily query and analyze Spotify information.
-It takes music information such as artists, songs, and the information on when it was played and adds it to a database for easy querying or reporting.
+It uses python as the primary scripting language and loops through the data file, parses out music information such as artists, songs, and played information and adds it to a postgres database for easy querying or reporting.

 ## DATABASE DESIGN
 The database design is rather simple.
 It consists of five tables and takes a star-schema type approach.
 The songplays table is the primary table used for analysis and references the other dimension tables (time, songs, artists, and users).